andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ### <a name="convert-models-to-intermediate-representation"></a> Step 2: Convert the Models to the Intermediate Representation

-In this step, you have the trained model and are ready to use the Model Optimizer to convert it to the Intermediate Representation format.
+In this step, your trained models are available and are ready to use the Model Optimizer to convert them to the Intermediate Representation format.
 This is required before using the Inference Engine with the model.

 Models in the Intermediate Representation format always include an `.xml` and `.bin` file, and may also include other files, like `.json`, `.mapping`, or others.
 Make sure you have these files in the same directory for the Inference Engine to find them.
 - **REQUIRED:** `model_name.xml`
 - **REQUIREDL:** `model_name.bin`
 - **OPTIONAL:** `model_name.json`, `model_name.mapping`, etc.

 This guide uses the public SqueezeNet 1.1 Caffe\* model to run the Image Classification Sample.
-See the Example of Downloading a Model in the <a href="#download-models">Download Models</a> section above to learn how to download this model.
+See the example to download a model in the <a href="#download-models">Download Models</a> section to learn how to download this model.

 The `squeezenet1.1` model is downloaded in the Caffe* format.
 You must use the Model Optimizer to convert the model to the IR.
 The `vehicle-license-plate-detection-barrier-0106`, `vehicle-attributes-recognition-barrier-0039`, `license-plate-recognition-barrier-0001` models are downloaded in the Intermediate Representation format.
 You don't need to use the Model Optimizer to covert these models.

-1. Create an `<ir_dir>` directory that will contain the Intermediate Representation (IR) of the model.
+1. Create an `<ir_dir>` directory to contain the model's Intermediate Representation (IR).

-2. Inference Engine can perform inference of different precision formats, such as `FP32`, `FP16`, `INT8`.
+2. The Inference Engine can perform inference on different precision formats, such as `FP32`, `FP16`, `INT8`.
 To prepare an IR with specific precision, run the Model Optimizer with the appropriate `--data_type` option.

 3. Run the Model Optimizer script:
    ```sh